roblebob/ud801-popular-movies/README.md

 - ___voteCNT___ , an INTEGER (__4__ bytes) denoting the vote count
 - ___posterID___ , a STRING, presuming with no more than 32 chars (32 x (? __2__ bytes ?) = __64__ bytes)

+as well as the following user interaction specific
+- ___isFavorite___ , a BOOLEAN flag denoting the users attitude towards the movie (initially set to FALSE)

 gives a total size of __80__ bytes.
-Furthermore, presuming about __12 000__ movies, gives about __one mega__ bytes plus some overhead.
+Furthermore, presuming about __12 000__ movies, gives about __one mega__ bytes plus some overhead, definitely no more than __1.5 mega__ bytes.
+(This rough estimate should also hold when presuming a granularity of 8 bytes.)

 &nbsp;&nbsp;

 Therefore,

-as well as the following user interaction specific
-- ___isFavorite___ , a BOOLEAN flag denoting the users attitude towards the movie (initially set to FALSE)

 &nbsp;&nbsp;